lmontigny/DGEMM_CPU_GPU/README.md

 # Optimize Matrix Multiplication

-Implemtation of the DGEMM with different methods
+Implementation of the Double General Matrix Multiplication (DGEMM) with the following methods in C++:
  - [x] Naive implementation
  - [ ] openMP
  - [ ] Cache blocking